This post may contain affiliate links. See our affiliate disclaimer here.

 Camping Options

-France is known for being one of the most camping-friendly countries in the world and it lives up to its reputation.
-During our month of adventures, we never struggled to find a place to camp overnight.
+France is known for being one of the most camping-friendly countries in the world, and it lives up to its reputation.
+We never struggled to find a place to camp overnight during our month of adventures.
 (Conversely, when we crossed over to Italy for a few days, it was much harder to find an open campsite!)

 France Passion

-Related: Why You Should (and How to!)
-Camp on Wineries and Farms
+Read Next: Why You Should (and How to!)
+Camp on Wineries in France

 Home Camper

-Home Camper is where you can stay in your motorhome at people’s homes/on their property—very similar to a HipCamp or Boondockers Welcome.
-You’ll need a self-contained RV (AKA your own bathroom) and you’ll probably want to know a little French, since you’ll be conversing with locals.
+Home Camper is an app where you can stay in your motorhome at people’s homes/on their property—very similar to HipCamp or Boondockers Welcome.
+You’ll need a self-contained RV (AKA your own bathroom), and you’ll probably want to know a little French since you’ll be conversing with locals.

-We used Home Camper on our second night in the RV to stay in the backyard of a champagne house in Epernay.
-(Pictured above) This site offered electricity, bathrooms, showers, and playgrounds, but amenities vary by site.
+We used Home Camper on our second night in the RV to stay in the rather large backyard of a champagne house in Epernay.
+This site offered electricity, bathrooms, showers, and playgrounds, but amenities vary by site.
+Yes, multiple playgrounds!
+Our kids loved it.
+The property was large enough to walk around and explore.
+We even got to get farm-fresh eggs from the hens!

 Wild Camping

 Boondocking is often referred to as wild camping or freedom camping abroad.
-In France, we used the Park4Night app to find boondocking spots across the country.
+In France, we used the Park4Night app to find boondocking spots (which also will show you sites across most of Europe).
 In the video, we camped in a forest for free and started our day hiking one of the many trails that started from our free overnight spot.
 Even better, it was 15 minutes away from a castle and a short drive to a nearby village for morning pastries and coffee.

 Related: 31 RVing Terms You Should Know